 You can do strength training anywhere, even at home, without excuses.

 5. Focus on the running technique

-With proper running technique, you can improve your running economy and efficiency.
-You will tire less, be able to run longer, and get used to the effort of running faster.
+With proper running techniques, you can improve your running economy and efficiency.
+You will tire less, be able to run longer and get used to the effort of running faster.

 When running, it is important to: